Transfer (travel)

 In travel, a transfer is local travel arranged as part of an itinerary, typically airport to hotel and hotel to hotel.
 Transfer has some features that distinguish it from ground transportation alternatives.
 These features are meeting directly in a transport hub, the opportunity to choose a car class and additional options like a baby seat.
+Many travel providers have Airport Transfers available as an add-on during the booking process for added customer convenience.